Kaizen86/Youtube-DL_Interface/README.md

 You enter a URL at the top, select audio format and quality, press start and it will begin downloading!
 If youtube-dl is called something else, then there is a box for that too.
 If you want the opened command window to remain open after the command is done (mainly used if youtube-dl is not a valid command), there is a checkbox for that too.
+If you want to specify an existing folder to download into, you may do that by pasting the folder path into the Folder input.

 ## Disclaimer
 I did NOT make youtube-dl, ffmpeg or any other associated program.
 I have simply made an interface for these programs.